-- 6006.
+- 6000.
+Criminal Justice Principles (3) Systemic nature of current crime control efforts in criminal justice system. - 6005.
+Legal Aspects of Substance Abuse (3) Explores and focuses on legal aspects of substance abuse.
+Extensive focus on policy issues, HIV, and laws and legal sanctions. - 6006.
 Seminar in Corrections (3) Analytical perspective of history, development, current practices, and future of corrections.
 Detention, institutional, and community-based correctional issues in local, state, and federal systems. - 6007.
-Supervision: Substance Use, Abuse & Dependence (3) This distance education (DE) course presents an overview of the field of substance use, abuse, and dependency.
-Substance abuse from a historical perspective will be explored along with theoretical conceptualizations about drugs and criminal offenders. - 6008.
-Drugs and Crime as a Community Health Issue (3) This course is designed to examine drugs and crime in relation to the community health problems and practices that currently exist in communities.
-There will also be consideration given to issues of the 21st century by examining the impact of ATOD on community and correctional facility problems (e.g., HIV/AIDS). - 6012.
+Supervision: Substance Use, Abuse & Dependence (3) Overview of field of substance use, abuse, and dependency.
+Explores substance abuse from historical perspective along with theoretical conceptualizations about drugs and criminal offenders. - 6008.
+Drugs and Crime as a Community Health Issue (3) Examines drugs and crime in relation to community health problems and practices currently in communities.
+Considers issues of the twenty-first century by examining impact of ATOD on community and correctional facility problems (e.g., HIV/AIDS).

+- 6012.
 Seminar in Law Enforcement (3) Police culture in American society.
 Emphasis on territorial control, solidarity vs. code of silence, issues of morality, and price of misconduct. - 6201.
 Criminological Theory (3) P: Graduate standing in JUST.
 Theories and systems of criminological thought.
-Analysis of conceptual foundations of contemporary institutions and policies, formulation of crime prevention strategies, and development of responses to practical problems which arise in delivery of criminal justice. - 6202.Advanced Criminology (3) P: JUST 620 I. Criminological theory applied to crime in NC, US, and other countries. - 6211.
+Analysis of conceptual foundations of contemporary institutions and policies, formulation of crime prevention strategies, and development of responses to practical problems which arise in delivery of criminal justice. - 6202.
+Advanced Criminology (3) P: JUST 6201.
+Criminological theory applied to crime in NC, US, and other countries. - 6211.
 Statistics in Criminal Justice (3) P: Graduate standing in JUST or consent of instructor.
 Social science statistics for data analysis. - 6300.
 Principles of Criminal Justice Management (3) Theoretical and practical analysis of management principles of criminal justice organizations.
 Organizational structure, leadership strategies, strategic planning, and performance evaluation. - 6400.
 Contemporary Issues in Juvenile Justice (3) Violent juvenile and female offenders and juvenile system. - 6500.
 Legal Aspects of the Criminal Justice System (3) P: Graduate standing in criminal justice or consent of instructor.
 Substantive and procedural law.
 Judicial process, criminal law, constitutional criminal procedure, rights of prisoners, and juvenile law. - 6501.
-Civil Liability in Criminal Justice (3) Liability issues of criminal justice personnel in the US.
+Civil Liability in Criminal Justice (3) Liability issues of criminal justice personnel in US.
 Strategies to reduce risk of exposure to liability.
-Legal role and responsibilities as a criminal justice practitioner. - 6502.
-Criminal Justice and Terrorism (3) The course is built around the issues of (who) the types of individuals and organizations involved in terrorism; (what) the types of activities conducted; (when) examinations of historical, socio-political, and economic forces that facilitate terrorism; (where) temporal and geographic aspects of terrorism; (how) structural, administrative and organizational issues related to terrorism, and official (governmental, law enforcement) responses to terrorism - 6601.
+Legal role and responsibilities as criminal justice practitioner. - 6502.
+Criminal Justice and Terrorism (3) Issues of (who) the types of individuals and organizations involved in terrorism; (what) the types of activities conducted; (when) examinations of historical, socio-political, and economic forces that facilitate terrorism; (where) temporal and geographic aspects of terrorism; (how) structural, administrative and organizational issues related to terrorism, and official (governmental, law enforcement) responses to terrorism - 6601.
 Special Topics (2-4) P: Graduate standing in JUST or consent of instructor.
 Contemporary criminal justice issues. - 6602.
 Directed Study in Criminal Justice (3) For advanced students.
 May be repeated for a maximum of 6 s.h. with consent of director.
 C: JUST 6990.
 Independent Study under faculty supervision. - 6700.
 Diversity Issues in Criminal Justice (3) Impact of America's changing demographics.
 Emphasis on women, elderly, and minorities.
 Criminal justice professionals and clients. - 6800.
 Program Evaluation (Applied) (3) P: Graduate standing in JUST or consent of instructor.
 Evaluation methods that provide understanding of qualitative research. - 6990.
 Field Practicum (3) P: Successful completion of minimum of 30 s.h. in JUST graduate program; C: JUST 6602.
 Practical application of criminal justice knowledge in community settings. - 6991.
 Professional Paper (3) May be repeated.
 May count maximum of 3 s.h.
 P: Successful completion of minimum of 27 s.h. in JUST graduate program.
 Research in student's area of interest.
 Written report.